traverson/traverson/README.md

 ### Other Media Types Besides JSON

 In the far future, Traverson might also support HTML APIs and/or XML APIs.
-[HAL](http://stateless.co/hal_specification.html) is also interesting, although you already can use Traverson with `application/hal+json`, but a specialized HalJsonWalker might make better use of the standardized HAL format.